 If you are new to group rides and/or working on your fitness, this may be the perfect group for you.
 Still, riders should be able to ride 40 miles in 3.5 hours before joining this group.
 It rides at a moderate pace and includes numerous re-group points.
 On occasion this group may ride a modified or shortened version of the planned route.
+Class 1 & Class 3 E-bikes (without a throttle) are allowed in this group.
 (The 14-16mph group is not available on all Saturday rides and is dependent on available ride leaders for the group)

 - 22-24 mph